Bitcoin as a Store of Value: A Comparison to Gold and Other Assets

 1. Durability

 Bitcoin, as a digital asset, is not subject to physical wear and tear or degradation.
-It will exist as long as the decentralised network supporting it continues to operate, potentially making it a durable store of value.
+It will exist as long as the decentralised network supporting it continues to operate, making it a durable store of value.

 2. Portability

-Unlike gold, which can be cumbersome and expensive to transport and store, bitcoins are easily portable: They are stored digitally and can be sent across the globe quickly — a more convenient option for many users.
+Unlike gold, which can be expensive to transport and store, bitcoins are easily portable: They are stored digitally and can be sent across the globe quickly — a more convenient option for many users.

 3. Fungibility and Divisibility